jgato/jgato/random_docs/Configuring SRIOV Intel E810 NIC with ZTP.md

 > Together with the deployment there is on script trying to make configuration automatically.
 But it seems is failing about detecting the 'latency_thread', the socket and interfaces.
 > So, double-check everything manually.

+Mainly we need info about the CPUS and the Network interfaces:

 ```bash
 $> oc -n testpmd rsh trex